 Barry talks about his working life in Norwich including working for British Railways and the Milk Marketing Board.
+He has fond memories of the camaraderie at the MMB.

 I was born in Norwich in 1944.
 I went to school, first of all to the Dowson School on Valpy Avenue, then I went up to the Norman Senior secondary modern school and left in, I think, 1958.
 I went onto British Railways as a porter, but after being there for about nine years I got made redundant.